li2b2/li2b2-facade/README.md

 This project is meant to be used by other software projects.
 Except for demos, you can not run the software on its own.

+Development of the li2b2-facate library was motivated by the AKTIN project https://aktin.org/

 Examples
 --------
 TODO code examples